mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "You pinned a man against a wall."

   "The man was an ex-senator from Holragi.
-And he pressured my maman, Liffa, into going on some experimental flight to space."
+And he pressured my partner, Liffa, into going on some experimental flight to space."

   "Why would he do that?"

-  "He says it's because thi's a perfect fit for the program, but I think it's really because my woman is a senator for Heiko, and he wants a playing card."
+  "He says it's because thi's a perfect fit for the program, but I think it's really because he wants leverage.
+Our other partner is a senator for Heiko."

   "What's happened that people are suddenly at each others' necks?
 When we left Shaki, everything was boring and humdrum in the news."